 Dry polishers are used in conjunction with an industrial vacuum cleaner to keep the dust to a minimum.

 Working methodically and with progressively finer grade pads, the surface was polished to a fairly high sheen.
-You can go much further than I did with this and end up with a mirror finish, just like marble.
+You can go much further than I did with this and end up with a mirror finish, just like marble.!(upload://g1EQEIFjP9GBkDbvHV3MlscwNTC.jpg)The surface is still quite dark after a day or so due to the amount of water required.

 You can see the small stones in this image, the more grinding you do in the first phase the larger the aggregates will appear in the finished product, as you can see from the images below taken at the fabulous hotel 'Aire de Bardenas'.